jonsteingrimsson/CAIT/README.md

 # CAIT
 Code for Covariate Adjusted Interaction Trees
-The code implments the simulations presented in the manuscript
+The file CodeUsedMainSimulations.R implments the simulations presented in the manuscript